This access statement should be read alongside our current Covid-19 safety measures.

 Visitor Services Officers are positioned around the building should you require any assistance and are happy to answer any queries.

-Hove Museum & Art Gallery has recently become a member of the Visitor Attraction Quality Assurance scheme.
+Hove Museum & Art Gallery is a member of the Visitor Attraction Quality Assurance scheme.

 We look forward to welcoming you.
 If you have any queries or require any assistance please phone 03000 290900 or email email@example.com.